John Parry betting profile: Sony Open in Hawaii - PGA TOUR

 Parry's advanced stats and rankings

-- His Strokes Gained: Approach the Green average of 0.242 in his past five starts demonstrates strength in his iron play.
+- In terms of Strokes Gained: Approach the Green, Parry sported a 0.242 mark in his past five starts, showing solid iron play.

-- Parry's putting has been a weakness, as evidenced by his -0.591 Strokes Gained: Putting average over his last five tournaments.
+- On the greens, Parry delivered a -0.591 Strokes Gained: Putting mark in his past five tournaments, suggesting struggles with his putting.
+His overall Strokes Gained: Total averaged -0.348 during this span.

 All stats in this article are accurate for Parry as of the start of the Sony Open in Hawaii.